 Yes.
 Uniforms are required and purchased the first semester of your junior year.
 Uniforms can be purchased at the St. Ambrose University bookstore.
 Phone number 563-333-5751.

-BSN - Complete CNA (Certified Nursing Assistant) course within last three years
+- CNA (Certified Nursing Assistant) course required, active certification or employment documentation of equivalent CNA skills, within last three years

 QuantiFERON Gold TB blood test

 MMR Immunization (series of 3)

 - American Heart Association BLS Certification

 - Criminal and Child & Dependent Abuse Background Checks